Reading and Writing Support

 TorTalk is a tool you can use to listen to all types of texts, in your mobile phone and your computer.
 It's installed on all library computers, and available for download in the Libraries at Lund University's Guide on Talking Books.

-The LUX library has an individual study room with access to a computer equipped with reading software for talking books (EasyReader), as well as the assistive software listed above.
-The room also has a height adjustable desk.
-Students which have been granted extended loans may book the resource room for a maximum of four hours per day, and a total of 12 hours per week.
+The LUX library has an individual study room with a height adjustable desk.
+Students that have been granted extended loans may book the resource room for a maximum of four hours per day, and a total of 12 hours per week.
 You can book the resource room at the information desk in the library.

 Scan text-to-speech